Martin St. Louis: International play

 Following his MVP season in the NHL, St. Louis joined Team Canada for the first time, appearing at the 2004 World Cup of Hockey.
 With a goal and an assist, he led Canada to an opening game, 2–1 victory over the United States.
 Overall, he scored four points in six games as Canada won the World Cup.
 The majority of that team returned for the 2006 Winter Olympic tournament, and St. Louis played in his first Olympic Games.
 The team struggled offensively throughout the tournament, finishing in seventh place.
 St. Louis scored two goals and added an assist in six games.

 St. Louis has twice played in the World Championships.
 He first played in the 2008 tournament, held in Canada.
 He appeared in all nine games for Team Canada, scoring ten points.
 Canada reached the final, but were forced to settle for the silver medal after a 5–4 overtime loss to Russia.
 Returning for the 2009 World Championship in Switzerland, St. Louis led the tournament in scoring with 15 points.
 Canada met Russia in a rematch of the 2008 final, however St. Louis and his teammates were again relegated to the silver medal, dropping a 2–1 decision.
 St. Louis was named to the tournament's all-star team at forward.
 He was selected as a reserve by Team Canada for the 2010 Winter Olympics.
 On February 6, 2014, he was selected to replace injured former Lightning teammate Steven Stamkos for representation at the 2014 Winter Olympics and played in five of Canada's six games.
 St. Louis won an Olympic gold medal with Canada in a 3–0 victory over Sweden in the gold medal game.

 Coaching career

 In 2017, St. Louis was offered the position of head coach of the Hartford Wolf Pack, the AHL affiliate of the New York Rangers, by Rangers general manager Jeff Gorton.
 He declined, citing a desire to focus on his sons' youth hockey teams.

-Interest in St. Louis' services on a professional level persisted.
+Interest in St. Louis's services on a professional level persisted.
 On January 21, 2019, he became the special teams consultant for the Columbus Blue Jackets, working alongside John Tortorella, his former Tampa Bay Lightning head coach.